Where Should I Host My Website

 "Where should I host my website?"
 It's every newbie blogger's question.

 Before anything else, I would like to make a full disclaimer here.
 I am not a very technical person when it comes to hosting.
 But my target audience doesn’t have a website.

 Since I am one step away from him (I have built/maintain websites), I can certainly help him based on my current level.

 Trying to be “an expert” doesn’t make any sense.
 While you can become a “semi-expert” over time, I do not believe that you will ever be an expert.
 Things are always changing and there’s always room for improvement.

 Don’t be an expert.
 Your goal is to help.

 The main limitation of free platforms is you cannot install plugins (separate lesson) unless you pay.
-To maximize your blogging efforts, you need to install plugins (separate lessons).
+To maximize your blogging efforts, you need to install plugins.
 Otherwise, you are just blogging for fun.